Offer the GED® Test on Computer

 Prepare to become an authorized GED® test site

 Now that you know how you want to offer the GED® test, in order to offer the GED® test, testing centers are required to become an authorized GED® testing site also known as a Pearson VUE Authorized Test Center (PVTC).
-GED Testing Service and Pearson VUE are committed to partnering with your testing center to ensure a smooth transition from pencil and paper to the GED® test on computer.
+GED Testing Service and Pearson VUE are committed to partnering with your testing center to ensure a smooth transition to offering the GED® test on computer.

 What to expect for technology, quality, and security